A planned sleeping-cabins project in collaboration with Butte County Behavioral Health.

 Fast Facts About Everhart Village

-CHAT will provide case management and additional programs to engage the residents, connect them with other services, and teach them self-care skills.
+CHAT will provide case management and additional programs from case workers and volunteers to engage the residents, connect them with other services, and teach them self-care skills.

 Everhart Village residents will be supported in adhering to their medical regimens while Behavioral Health will manage their treatment.

-The goal for Everhart Village is to bring Behavioral Health clients in, stabilize them, treat them, and give them the support needed to move onto other housing and be successful in society.
+The goal for Everhart Village is to bring Behavioral Health clients in, stabilize them, treat them, and give them the support needed to move into permanent affordable housing within about six months so they can be successful in society.

 On 7/21/2020, in cooperation with the County of Butte Departments of Employment and Social Services and Behavioral Health, we were pleased to announce a new emergency shelter project in Chico, dubbed Everhart Village.
 This shelter will be for very-low-income residents without housing who are clients of Behavioral Health and who need a safe place to stay to recover and stay healthy.
 Referrals will come only from Behavioral Health.
-We are working closely with the county and hope to have this open by fall of 2021.
+We are working closely with the county to have this open as soon as possible

 We're looking forward to being able to help provide shelter for Behavioral Health clients who lack housing and we'll be working hard to raise the necessary funds to make this project a reality.
 Click here to see the full press release from the county.